 While developing SMaRT Replacement Therapy, members of our scientific team discovered that the SMaRT bacterial strain produces MU1140, a molecule belonging to the novel class of antibiotics known as lantibiotics.
 MU1140 has proven active preclinically against Gram positive bacteria responsible for a number of HAIs.
 We are in the process of scaling up production of our synthetic form of MU1140, or MU1140-S, and expect to commence preclinical testing and to file an Investigational New Drug, or IND, application with the FDA in 2012 as our capital resources permit.
 The key technology behind the production of MU1140-S is our Differentially Protected Orthogonal Lanthionine Technology platform, or DPOLT, which is a patented, novel organic chemistry platform that we believe will enable the first ever commercial scale, cost-effective production of any of the 50 known lantibiotics.
 We intend to use DPOLT to create a pipeline of lantibiotics for therapeutic use.
 Additionally, we are developing non-core technologies that originated from the discoveries of our scientific team, including LPT3-04, which is a weight loss product, and PCMAT, which is a biomarker discovery platform, both of which we believe could provide significant potential opportunities for us.
+We will commence a clinical trial study in third quarter of 2011 to determine the effectiveness of LPT3-04 weight loss product and expect to have results in the fourth quarter of 2011.

 We were incorporated in November 1996 and commenced operations in 1999.
 We consummated our initial public offering in June 2003.
 We have devoted substantially all of our resources to the commercialization of our ProBiora3 products as well as our discovery efforts comprising research and development, clinical trials for our product candidates, protection of our intellectual property and the general and administrative support of these operations.
-We have generated limited revenues from grants and ProBiora3 product sales through March 31, 2011, and have principally funded our operations through the sale of debt and equity securities, including the exercise of warrants issued in connection with these financing transactions.
+We have generated limited revenues from grants and ProBiora3 product sales through June 30, 2011, and have principally funded our operations through the sale of debt and equity securities, including the exercise of warrants issued in connection with these financing transactions.
 Prior to 2008 our revenues were derived solely from research grants.
 Since 2008, our revenues have also included sales of our ProBiora3 products, which we initiated in late 2008.
-Our net revenues were \$349,937 and \$341,483 for the three months ended March 31, 2011 and 2010, respectively, and \$1,308,910 for the year ended December 31, 2010.
+Our net revenues were \$697,506 and \$646,179 for the six months ended June 30, 2011 and 2010, respectively, and \$1,308,910 for the year ended December 31, 2010.

-We have never been profitable and, as of March 31, 2011, we had an accumulated deficit of \$34,876,061.
-We incurred net losses of \$1,559,013 and \$1,747,199 for the three months ended March 31, 2011 and 2010, respectively, and \$7,805,165 for the year ended December 31, 2010.
+We have never been profitable and, as of June 30, 2011, we had an accumulated deficit of \$37,249,304.
+We incurred net losses of \$3,932,256 and \$3,757,421 for the six months ended June 30, 2011 and 2010, respectively, and \$7,805,165 for the year ended December 31, 2010 and we currently do not have sufficient capital to fund our operations beyond December 2011.
 We expect to incur significant and increasing operating losses for the foreseeable future as we seek to advance our product candidates through preclinical testing and clinical trials to ultimately obtain regulatory approval and eventual commercialization.
-The report of our independent registered public accounting firm with respect to our financial statements appearing in our 2010 Form 10-K contains an explanatory paragraph stating that our operating losses and negative cash flows from operations since inception, and our need to raise additional financing and/or financial support prior to July 31, 2011 in order to continue to fund our operations, raise substantial doubt about our ability to continue as a going concern.
+We are continuing our efforts to seek additional capital.
 Adequate additional funding may not be available to us on acceptable terms, or at all.
 We expect that research and development expenses will increase along with general and administrative costs, as we grow and operate our business.
 There can be no assurance that additional capital will be available to us on acceptable terms, if at all.